ticketmaster/react-native-ticketmaster-ignite/README.md

 To turn on useful logging to inspect data and for debugging you can turn on logging by passing `true` to the `enableLogs` prop on `IgniteProvider`

-As the initial Accounts SDK configuration is done for your app via `IgniteProvider`, any failures in this process will still be logged, as if the Accounts SDK configuration fails then none of the Ignite SDK's will work in your application.

-On any logs of `TicketmasterFoundation.ConnectionError error 0` see [here](https://github.com/ticketmaster/react-native-ticketmaster-ignite?tab=readme-ov-file#refresh-token)

 ```typescript
 <IgniteProvider enableLogs={true}>
   <App />